uqhwen2/GraphDKL/README.md

 ## Example

-Training on the BlogCatalog dataset with imbalance k=0.5
+Training on the BlogCatalog dataset with imbalance k=0.5 with spectral normalizaton enable.

 ###
 ```.sh